 Some sites focus on certain types of positions or match you with employers.
-These sites are also worth incorporating into your job search because not all employers list their home builder jobs on every website even though it may seem that way.
+These sites are also worth incorporating into your job search because not all employers list their home builder jobs on every website, even though it may seem that way.

 Here is a list of some of the top job boards and search sites for home builder careers to help you find a job online.

-Many of the home builder job opportunities we offer are confidential and exclusive to MatchBuilt.
-In many cases, they cannot be found elsewhere, online or off.
+Many of the home builder job opportunities we offer are confidential and exclusive to MatchBuilt, and they cannot be found elsewhere, online or off.
 Homebuilding job seekers can submit a resume, apply for full-time positions, and subscribe to job alerts to stay updated on brand-new opportunities.
 We also offer job search and career advice on our residential construction jobs blog, a robust library of research into workplace trends, and tips.